mvladev/enhancements/keps/sig-api-machinery/20190820-master-service-of-type-externalname.md

 ### Goals

 - Make kube-servers exposed and advertised as FQDN, first class citizen in Kubernetes.
-- Add an additional reconciler in kube-apiserver for master kubernetes service of type `ExternalName`.
+- The master service reconciler in kube-apiserver should support services of type `ExternalName`.
 - Support in kubelet for injecting the required environment variables `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` for [in-cluster discovery](https://github.com/kubernetes/client-go/blob/c8dc69f8a8bf8d8640493ce26688b26c7bfde8e6/rest/config.go#L399-L411) for master kubernetes service of type `ExternalName`.

 ### Non-Goals